winterdharma/DharmaPearls/01_agama/dirgha/DA_9.md

 127\.
 “There are another six things, which are six observations: The eye observing forms, ear observing sounds, nose … odors … tongue … flavors … body … touches … mind observing notions.
 {:#p127}

 128\.
-“There are another six things, which are six spheres of escape: [1] Suppose a monk makes this statement: ‘I cultivate kindness, and then I become angry.’
+“There are another six things, which are six spheres of escape: [1] Suppose a monk says, ‘I’d cultivate kindness, but then I become angry.’
 The other monks say, ‘Don’t say that!
 Don’t misrepresent the Tathāgata.
-The Tathāgata doesn’t make the statement, “Wishing to cultivate the liberation of kindness, the perception of anger then arises.”
-That’s impossible!
-The Buddha says, “Once anger is gone, then you’ll become kind afterward.”’
+The Tathāgata doesn’t say, “I’d like to cultivate the liberation of kindness, but then notions of anger arise.”
+That’s impossible.
+The Buddha says, “Once anger is gone, then one becomes kind afterward.”’
 {:#p128}

 129\.
-“Suppose a monk says, [2] ‘I practice the liberation of compassion, and I become hateful … [3] practice the liberation of joy, and I become grief-stricken … [4] practice the liberation of equanimity, and I either dislike or love … [5] cultivate the practice of non-self, and I become suspicious … [6] cultivate the practice without perception, and I perceive many distractions.’
-These cases are likewise.
+“Suppose a monk says, [2] ‘I’d practice the liberation of compassion, but then I have hateful thoughts.’… [3] ‘practice the liberation of joy, but then I have sorrowful thoughts.’ … [4] ‘practice the liberation of equanimity, but then I either thoughts of like or dislike.’ … [5] ‘cultivate the practice of non-self, but then I have suspicious thoughts’ … [6] ‘cultivate the practice without conception, but then I have many distracting notions.’ *Those cases are likewise.*
 {:#p129}

 130\.
 “There are another six things, which are six unsurpassed things: Vision that’s unsurpassed, learning that’s unsurpassed, support that’s unsurpassed, precepts that are unsurpassed, respect that’s unsurpassed, and memory that’s unsurpassed.